NichoSugi/GAN-FashionMist/README.md

 # GAN-FashionMist
-Generati Adversial Network on the FashionMNIST Data
+Generati Adversial Network on the FashionMNIST Data.
+This project focuses on utilizing a Generative Adversarial Network (GAN) to generate realistic fashion images using the FashionMNIST dataset.
+The dataset consists of grayscale images of 10 different categories of fashion items, such as shoes, shirts, and bags.
+GANs are powerful models for generating new data points by learning the underlying data distribution through a generator and discriminator model setup.